“My brother will love these. It’s the first time he has had a home in four years. Thank you so much.”

 The moral of the story?

-And, in the spirit of productivity and this website, if you do want to take away some actionable advice from this, I would say the moral of the story is this:
+If you do want to take away some actionable advice from this, I would say the moral of the story is this: